-Understanding the Definition of Bonds
+What is the Definition of a Bond

 You might need to be bonded for a variety of reasons, from meeting the regulations of your industry to potentially securing more customers.
-However, you may be a bit uncertain as to the definition of bonds themselves.
+However, you may be a bit uncertain as to a definition of bonds themselves.
 When you are more familiar with what a bond really is, you should then understand why getting one could be so important for you or your business.
-Use the following information as a guide to exploring the meaning of bonds, as well as what being bonded can help you to accomplish.
+Use the following information as a guide to exploring the meaning of a bond, as well as what being bonded can help you to accomplish.
 We are always happy to provide you with more information if you have questions about bonds.

-Different Kinds of Bonds
+Different Kinds of Sureties

 Essentially, a financial bond is a kind of investment.
 A financial bond is a debt sold by an entity such as the government or a corporation, for example.
 Basically, buying this kind of bond means that you are making a loan, and you would be in possession of the bond for at least a year.
 You might also receive interest on the principal (the amount you paid for the bond).
+Bonds definition below…

 Sureties- These bonds are entirely different from financial bonds.
 A sureties are an agreement that involves three parties: the obligee, the principal, and the surety.
 The obligee is the person or entity that requires an individual or business to be bonded.
 The person who is obligated to purchase the bond is known as the principal.
 The surety is the institution that supplies the bond, as well as to make a financial guarantee for the principal to the obligee.
 Generally, there are seven different kinds of bond categories: fidelity bonds, public official bonds, judicial (court) bonds, fiduciary bonds (probate), license and permit bonds, contract (bid and performance) bonds, and miscellaneous and federal bonds.

 Fidelity Bonds – A fidelity bond offers insurance against loss that might arise as a result of employee misconduct.
 The misconduct could come in the form of theft not covered by a company’s ordinary insurance.
-This type of bond can be customized to apply to a specific employee or type of employee.
+This bond type can be customized to apply to a specific employee or type of employee.
 It may also be purchased as a more general kind of insurance for all the employees of a business.

 Public Official Bonds – When a person works in the capacity of an official public office, a public official bond may be in order.
 This type of bond ensures the honesty and performance of the individual, which includes honest accounting for all monies with which this public servant is entrusted.
 A bond of this sort would guarantee compensation for the loss of expenses, fines, and fees incurred as a result of regulatory non-compliance by this person.

 Judicial (Court) Bonds – A court bond is a specific monetary amount which is determined by a judge in a court of law.
-This kind of bond is meant to ensure that a defendant will appear for a court date.
+This kind is meant to ensure that a defendant will appear for a court date.
 If the bond is paid, the defendant is granted permission to go home until the date of the trial.
 If the bond is not paid, the person must remain in custody until the court date.
 An appeal bond would be required in an appeals case before the court hears the case.

-License and Permit Bonds – A license and permit bond may also be referred to as a license bond or a permit bond.
+License & Permit Bonds definition – A license and permit bond may also be referred to as a license bond or a permit bond.
 This sort of bond would be required by a government agency for a business in a specific industry.
 These bonds are used in a broad range of industries, and they could be required of businesses such as auto dealerships, collection agencies, mortgage brokers, and travel agencies.
 Our mortgage broker bonds can be written with Capital Indemnity, Philadelphia, and CNA surety.
 A license and permit bond is designed to ensure that a business remains in compliance with industry laws and regulations.

 Miscellaneous bonds are sureties that do not fit into another category.

-The Value of Surety Bonds
+The Value of Surety Bonds: Bonds Definition.

 Sureties serve an invaluable purpose to a great number of individuals and businesses.
 A surety can benefit both an obligee and a principal.
 A contractor who is a sole proprietor may be able to secure more business by becoming bonded.
 An individual or entity that pays for a service is guaranteed against loss with a surety bond.
 In many cases, businesses cannot operate without obtaining a bond.
 A surety may also ensure that a different kind of obligation is fulfilled, such as a defendant appearing for a court date or a court-appointed individual fulfilling the terms of a trust.
 Without a bond to provide insurance against loss, countless individuals and entities might suffer unfairly when others do not fulfill their legal or contractual obligations.
-Many of our contractors are bonded with CHUBB Surety, The Hartford Bonds, and more.
+Many of our contractors are bonded with CHUBB Surety, The Hartford Bonds definition, and more.
 Let us help you truly understand surety bond definition.